ChiShengChen/QuantumEEGNet/README.md

 - **Classes**: Right hand, left hand, feet, tongue
 - **Preprocessing**: Downsampled to 128 Hz, band-pass filtered (4-38 Hz).

 For more details, refer to the [dataset documentation](https://www.bbci.de/competition/iv/).
+Or you can use the orgnized data format in https://github.com/CECNL/MAtt repo.

 ---